+ions superintendent 17 /2 years with MSDS

 Q: A:

 What are your responsibilities?
 Similar to what Peter does.

 In addition, setting up service arrangements

 for equipment.

 Email with district manager, city officials,

-and receives complaints.
+and receives complaints

 City of Tiburon and City of Belvedere

+coordination

 coordination.

-Q: A:
+0: ٨٠

-What works?
+X. What works?
 Dan likes field work.
 Likes "turning a

-wrench".
-He is in the office 30 to 40% of the
+what works: wrench" He is in the office 30 to 40% of the

+time

 time.

 The alarm systems work well at 24 lift

 stations.
-Low level and high level parameters
+I ow level and high level parameters

-are all fed through SCADA.
+are all fed through SCADA

+are an fed through SEADA.

-Q: A:
+0: A:

-Shipping and receiving.
-Shipping and receiving is all done
+×.
+Shipping and receiving Shipping and receiving is all done

-independently.
+Shipping and receiving. independently.
 Each person orders and

+receives what they need

 receives what they need.

-Q: A:
+0: A:

 Shop Spaces: Downstairs shop is okay.
 However, forklift is

-too tight to move things around.
+Shop Spaces too tight to move things around.

 Need more room for new tools.

 Need separate storage for electrical,

 plumbing, and consumable supplies.

 Need layout space.

 Roof leaks in upstairs shop.
 Lots of obstacles

 in the way.

 Need to get things up and off the ground.

 Need deep racks for motor storage.

+Dimos 2 inches and availant and to be of 1

 Pipes 2 inches and smaller need to be stored

 inside.

-Need an area equal to half the existing
+Need on area agual to half the question -

+including a set of the

-downstairs shop added to the shop.
+downstairs shop added to the shop

-Dan Latorre - Maintenance and Collections Superintendent - 17 1⁄2 years with MSD5

-0: A: Q: Locker Room.
-A: Separate lockers for clean/dry and dirty/wet would be nice.
+Dan Latorre - Maintenance and Collections Superintendent - 17 1⁄2 years with MSD5 Q: A: Locker Room.
+Separate lockers for clean/dry and dirty/wet would be nice.
 Need showers for men.
 Need more toilets.
 Need more room.
 Q: What are your top priorities?
 A: Room for staff.
 Break room, four office spaces and conference need to go from one room to three separate rooms.
 Q: What are your top priorities?
 (Continued.)
 A: Adding more building space at Main Plant.
 More equipment storage space.
 60 to 70% of the plant are on backup systems waiting for parts.
 These are supply chain issues that storage space could help improve.
 Dan advocates for keeping parts storage on site.
 This helps with supply chain issues.
 A current wait time on a pump is one year.
 Parts have been ordered, but many parts have several months for a lead time.
 Repair leaking roof is needed.
 Q: What are your top priorities?
 (Continued.)
 A: Complete sewer system cleaning and video project.
 Rehabilitation of pump stations.
 The walls of the wet well at T and 9 th streets are tilting.
 This makes it very difficult to install systems that are intended for plumb construction.
-Need to order tripods, winches and harnesses 0: A:
+Need to order tripods, winches and harnesses.
+0. ٨٠

 What are your top priorities?
 (Continued.)
 Safety training and equipment are improving.

 There are not enough staff members for properly operating the vactor truck and rodder.
 Each piece of equipment should have four people on the crew.

+0: A:

-Q: What is your commute like?
-A: Dan get a start from home at 4:15am.
-It takes 35 minutes to get to the Main Plant.
+What is your commute like?
+Dan get a start from home at 4:15am.
+It takes

+35 minutes to get to the Main Plant.

 It takes him 45 minutes to get home.

+O: A:

-Q: Miscellaneous.
-A: Digester needs 1⁄2 of the contact tank for possible construction logistics.
-Turning the vehicles around on Mar West Street is not a problem.
-Vehicles are able to navigate the narrow streets.
+Miscellaneous.
+Digester needs 1/2 of the contact tank for

+possible construction logistics.

+Turning the vehicles around on Mar West

+Street is not a problem.
+Vehicles are able to

+navigate the narrow streets.